mellophi/Battleship/readme.txt

     $cd run
 8. Run run.exe to get play the game.

+N.B -
-N.B - Make sure there is no " " (blank space) in the path where the project is saved.
+1. Make sure there is no " " (blank space) in the path where the project is saved.
+2. If you change the directory of the project: To run the project, delete the build folder, and repeat steps 3 to 8.